 In summary, when correct application methods are not followed, such as being thrown into a defect or pothole with little or no compaction, no matter how permanent it is designed to be, it will more often than not be destined to fail.
 When used beyond their limits, such as for large surface reinstatements, cold lay surfacing materials will be costly.

-If you want to know more about cold-lay tar and if it would suit your project, get in touch today on 02392 200 606 or firstname.lastname@example.org.
+If you want to know more about cold-lay tar check out our Asphalt & Pothole Repair Materials, or get in touch today to discuss your project in more detail on 02392 200 606 or firstname.lastname@example.org.